gqmaguirejr/Canvas-tools/README.md

 with the option '-C'or '--containers' use HTTP rather than HTTPS for access to Canvas with the option -t' or '--testing' testing mode
+     in this mode it reads another argument that indicates the user whose status is to be set ./set_status_in_course.py -v -t -C 7 10.5 4 or
+     ./set_status_in_course.py -v -t -C 7 11.5% 10

 with the option "-v" or "--verbose" you get lots of output - showing in detail the operations of the program